MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

 Creating a trajectory of an atom selection requires transferring the appropriate units.
 This is often needed when using :meth:`~MDAnalysis.core.universe.Merge` to create a new Universe, as coordinates are not automatically loaded in.

-An example of this can be found at TODO: link notebook.

 Output